boris-ns/TitleTimer/README.md

-# TitleTimer
+# Title Timer

-Python script for changing time values on subtitle files (*.srt) Current encoding is set to latin-1
+Python script for changing time values on subtitle files (*.srt). <br />
+Current encoding is set to latin-1.

 # How to use

-Program works only with Python 3.x
+Program works only with Python 3.x <br />
+Program will create new *.srt file with new time stamps in same location as passed file.

 ```
 git clone https://github.com/boris-ns/TitleTimer.git